MiT-HEP/MitEwk13TeV/README.txt

 The Tools folder contains a number of useful macros I needed along the way including ones for merging root files, merging and doing simple logic with json files, etc. I also used tools available at https://twiki.cern.ch/twiki/bin/viewauth/CMS/LumiCalc from the official CMS Luminosity calculation tools.

------| SETUP INFO |------

-Only relevant on MIT TIER 3, and also currently outdated.

-Commands to execute on start up for each terminal (or add to your ~/.bashrc):

-export SCRAM_ARCH=slc5_amd64_gcc462
-export VO_CMS_SW_DIR=/server/02a/cmsprod/cmssoft
-source /home/cmsprod/cmssoft/cmsset_default.sh
-cd (this directory)
-cmsenv